Stress First Aid Training

 Stress First Aid Training: Prevent Burnout, Support Recovery, Build Resilient Teams

-Creighton University's Stress First Aid training prepares healthcare professionals, first responders, educators, and organizational leaders to recognize early warning signs of stress injury and intervene before burnout occurs.
+Creighton University's Stress First Aid training prepares individuals, healthcare professionals, first responders, educators, and community members to recognize early warning signs of stress injury and intervene before burnout occurs.
 This evidence-based peer support model—originally developed for military personnel and now adapted for civilian workplaces—gives you proven tools to help colleagues navigate high-pressure situations and recover from traumatic stress.

 • Military-Tested, Civilian-Adapted – Originally created for the U.S. Navy and Marine Corps, this framework has been successfully implemented by hospitals, emergency services, and organizations nationwide.